 Working Papers

-[New May 2024!]
-LASH Risk and interest rates – with Laura Alfaro (Harvard Business School), Saleem Bahaj (UCL & BoE), Robert Czech (BoE) and Jonathon Hazell (LSE) – Link
+[Updated December 2024!]LASH Risk and interest rates (first version: April 2024) – with Laura Alfaro (Harvard Business School), Saleem Bahaj (UCL & BoE), Robert Czech (BoE) and Jonathon Hazell (LSE) – Submitted

-We introduce a framework to understand and quantify a form of liquidity risk that we dub Liquidity After Solvency Hedging or ‘LASH’ risk.
-Financial institutions take LASH risk when they hedge against losses, using strategies that lead to liquidity needs when the value of the hedge falls, even as solvency improves.
+This paper studies a form of liquidity risk that we call ‘Liquidity After Solvency Hedging’ or “LASH” risk.
+Financial institutions take LASH risk when they hedge against solvency risk, using strategies that require liquidity when the solvency of the institution improves.
 We focus on LASH risk relating to interest rate movements.
-Our framework implies that institutions with longer duration liabilities than assets – eg pension funds and insurers – take more LASH risk as interest rates fall, because solvency concerns rise in a low rate environment.
-Using UK regulatory data from 2019–22 on the universe of sterling repo and swap transactions, we measure, in real time and at the institution level, LASH risk for the non‑bank sector.
-We find that at peak LASH risk, a 100 basis points increase in interest rates would have led to liquidity needs close to the cash holdings of the pension fund and insurance sector.
-Using a cross‑sectional identification strategy, we find that low interest rates caused increases in LASH risk.
-We then find that the pre‑crisis LASH risk of non‑banks predicts their bond sales during the September 2022 LDI crisis, contributing to the yield spike in the bond market.
+Our framework implies that institutions with longer-duration liabilities than assets—e.g. pension funds and insurers—take more LASH risk as interest rates fall.
+Using UK regulatory data from 2019-22 on the universe of sterling repo and swap transactions, we measure, in real time and at the institution level, LASH risk for the non-bank sector.
+We find that at the peak level of LASH risk, a 100bps increase in interest rates would have led to liquidity needs close to the cash holdings of the pension fund and insurance sector.
+Using a cross-sectional identification strategy, we find that low interest rates caused increases in LASH risk.
+We then find that the pre-crisis LASH risk of non-banks predicts their bond sales during the 2022 UK bond market crisis, contributing to the yield spike in the market.

 Media coverage: Financial Times

-We study the impact of ring-fencing on risk-taking in the financial sector using short-term money markets.
-Ring-fencing is when the government restricts some activities to a subsidiary of the group whilst restricting intra-group transfers.
-Exploiting confidential data on sterling-denominated repo transactions, we document that banking groups subject to ring-fencing are perceived to be safer; repo investors lend to ring-fenced groups at lower rates.
-We show that ring-fenced groups reduce their risk-appetite and that the safety perception is amplified during times of market stress.
+We study the impact of ring‑fencing on risk‑taking in the financial sector using short‑term money markets.
+Ring‑fencing is when the government restricts some activities to a subsidiary of the group while restricting intragroup transfers.
+Exploiting confidential data on sterling‑denominated repo transactions, we document that banking groups subject to ring‑fencing are perceived to be safer; repo investors lend to ring‑fenced groups at lower rates.
+We show that ring‑fenced groups reduce their risk‑appetite and that the safety perception is amplified during times of market stress.
 Our paper suggests that structural reforms can create a ‘safe haven’ bank in the financial system.

-Presented at (selected): FMA Applied Finance, FMA Annual Conference*, OCC Symposium on Emerging Risks in the Banking System*, ERMAS, EFMA*, IFABS*, NFA Annual Meeting
+Selected presentations: FMA Applied Finance, FMA Annual Conference*, OCC Symposium on Emerging Risks in the Banking System*, ERMAS, EFMA*, IFABS*, NFA Annual Meeting

 Media coverage: Faculti.net , Financial Times: Martin Wolf , Financial Times: Helen Thomas, The Banker